ualib/agda-algebras/inductively_defined_types.rst

       The first statement is an easy induction on :math:`|t|`.

-      The second statement follows from the first by taking :math:`𝐁 = 𝐀/θ` and 𝗀 the canonical homomorphism.
+      The second statement follows from the first by taking :math:`𝔹 = 𝔸/θ` and 𝗀 the canonical homomorphism.

-      For the third statement, again by induction on the height of 𝗍, every subalgebra must be closed under the action of :math:`t^{𝐀}`.
+      For the third statement, again by induction on the height of 𝗍, every subalgebra must be closed under the action of :math:`t^{𝔸}`.

       Thus the right-hand side is contained in the left.
 On the other hand, the right-hand side is clearly a subalgebra containing the elements of :math:`Y` (take :math:`t = x_1`) from which the reverse inclusion follows.